penguinLiang/ZeldaTeamMirror/readme.md

 Quinn established the projectile deployment system and collision handling, exposed links health, setup the entire sound management system, and created the game over and game win menu screens.
 Quinn also made it so the triforce triggers a win and that bombs/rupees are properly depleted upon use.

 Henry made the normal doors actually function like doors-- the doors now teleport you to the right room and exposes the room to the game state, and have a narrower collision field, as well as the activatable puzzle block, the deceptively involved pause inventory screen (selecting an item, keeping track of visited rooms, keeping track of specific items), and the stairs to/from the basement.

+## Spring 5 Details

+We just went as usual.
+Sprint 5 seemed more challenging on average because there were a lot of new things we had to implement or change that were based on our older system.

+Chase has worked on the high score name input menu, which is the ability to save your high score with a specific name that puts all your valuable score in the database.
+He has also researched and set up a database for high scores, as well as designed a high score system and everything related to high scores.
+Party mode has also been implemented by Chase in addition to the cone of view for dark mode.
+Finally he has done a lot of major refactoring in the code base overall just for survival mode.

+Jarred has handled the survival mode camera, which was centering the camera only on Link.
+Furthermore, he has worked on the mode select menu at the very start of the game, as well as implementing a high score board GUI.
+Most of all, Jarred has implemented a TON of new weapons and the graphics related to survival mode relating to that.

+Steven has also done a maximal amount of code refactoring for this sprint, and further optimised a lot of things, such as enemy AI just to handle survival mode well, implementing a new enemy and designing the dungeon for survival mode overall.
+He has further also integrated dungeon and shop into SurvivalManager and handled a lot of important core files such as SurvivalScene and SurvivalRoom.

+Quinn has done shop manager and everything shop related for survival mode, including designing the shop, and handling all the buyable items, which are not just related to items, but also including things such as buyable barriers in Survival Mode, and making sure they are unlockable using different items such as rupees or keys.

+Henry is one of the contributors to the SurvivalManager file, as well as making the core handler for the wave spawning algorithm, WaveManager.
+The enemy spawning AI is handled in there.
+The storage file Wave was also made so that it can be handled by many various files.
+Changing the parsing tool that Monogame uses around so that it would take in wave text files have also been made by Henry.

 ## Code Reviews